-The Dig-A-Girls STEAM Project (2017-2018) This project investigates how 10 African American and Latina adolescent girls participate in a culturally affirming STEAM/digital literacy-related practices.
-(Funded by the University of Georgia Office of Research, Early Career Faculty Research Grant)
+The Dig-A-Girls STEAM Project (2017-2018) This project investigates how 10 African American and Latinx adolescent girls’ create digital mobile apps that had an impact on their cultural and positive representations of Self.
+(Funded by the University of Georgia, Office of Research, Early Career Faculty Research Grant)

 The Dig-A-Fam: Fathers’ Digital Literacy Practices Project (2015-16) This project examined the digital literacy practices of eight African American fathers, these fathers’ ideologies of digital use to support their children, and the relative effects of their digital learning on their children’s education.
 (Funded by the National Academy of Education/Spencer Postdoctoral Fellowship Program)